wavebeem/wavebeem.com/_posts/2000-01-01-mechanical-keyboards-201.md

 - [Tada68 keyboard DIY kit](https://kbdfans.cn/collections/diy-kit/products/tada68-keyboard-diy-kit)

 Still not sure you can live without dedicated arrow keys?
-Don't worry, this inexpensive DIY kit for the Tada68 is a great deal.
+Don't worry, the $89 DIY kit for the Tada68 is a great deal.
 If you have a bit more money, you can upgrade to the aluminum case option for a bit more weight and elegance.

 --------------------------------------------------------------------------------